 In our over-stimulated world, teenagers are prone to distraction.
 Even more so as they figure out the world behind the wheel.
 Suddenly re-focused on the road, a new driver might overreact to a given situation – swerving into other lanes or even running off the road.

 Based on government research, drivers under age 20 have the highest proportion of distraction-related fatal crashes.
-The CDC has more facts and stats about this.
+The CDC has more facts and stats on distracted driving.

 Common teen driving distractions